No pain, all gain: Pain relief for dogs

 Osteoarthritis or otherwise, if you think your dog is exhibiting a change in behaviour that may be pain-related, the best thing to do is call your family veterinarian.
 All vets are extensively trained on pain identification and management which means they have the skills and tools to make navigating canine pain a pain-free experience.

-What to give a dog for pain
+What to give a dog for pain relief

 - Oral pain medications (anti-inflammatories, opioids, etc.)

 - Topical pain meds for dogs (ointments and patches)

 - Shockwave or laser therapy

 Oftentimes vets will recommend a combination of the above to try to achieve multimodal analgesia (AKA more effective pain relief).
 The pain receptors and pathways of different tissues and body parts will have different responses to treatments and medications.
 When it comes to pain management for dogs, the goal is to act on the right pathways at the right points.
 Doing this can translate to lower required dosages, decreased frequency of use, fewer side effects and, most importantly, a better quality of life through more targeted and effective pain management.

 BONUS TIP: Treat your dog as you would your child and keep medications and other toxic substances out of reach.
 You’d be surprised how nosy a curious dog can be!